jpcampos/camp-demo/README.md

    # Unit Testing
    The code is unit tested via [Spock](http://www.spockframework.org) library.
 This library uses groovy language and has a BDD (Behaviour-Driven Development) style.
 The tests are under `src/groovy` folder and can be executed by IntelliJ.
-Integrations tests are out of scope for now but can be added if for example the broker is moved to Rabbit MQ or the DB is switched over to a non-memory db, deployed in Docker for example.

    ## Running the tests
    The tests are executed as part of the Maven build